Ramalinaceae: California endemics

 Niebla ramosissima, found solely on San Nicolas Island in Mediterranean California, is also listed as Vulnerable.
-Its limited distribution, confined to a single location with an area of occupancy up to 32 km², makes it susceptible to habitat transformation caused by invasive species and climate change, which could alter its natural sea-side low-shrub vegetation.
+Its limited distribution, confined to a single location with an area of occupancy up to 32 km^{2}, makes it susceptible to habitat transformation caused by invasive species and climate change, which could alter its natural sea-side low-shrub vegetation.

 Other species

 Lecania vermispora is known from three locations with a total area of occupancy of 8 km².
 This species faces threats from livestock grazing and climatic changes, which could lead to its decline and potential extirpation.
 Consequently, it is listed as Vulnerable under criterion D2.

 Bacidia proposita is categorised as Critically Endangered.
 It is known from only one locality within the municipality of Honda, with an area of occupancy of 4 km².
 This site has experienced significant habitat loss due to logging and the expansion of urban, industrial, and agricultural frontiers.
-Despite recent surveys in similar habitats, the species has not been rediscovered, underscoring its precarious status.
+Despite recent surveys in similar habitats, the species has not been rediscovered.

 Conversely, Bacidia schweinitzii and Ramalina menziesii are assessed as Least Concern.
 Bacidia schweinitzii is widespread across eastern North America with scattered occurrences in eastern Asia, while Ramalina menziesii is common and locally abundant along the coastal regions of western North America.
 Neither species currently faces significant threats that would jeopardise their populations.